kernelsauce/turbo/doc/httpserver.rst

 ~~~~~~~~~~~~~~~~

 HTTPServer based on TCPServer, IOStream and IOLoop classes.
-This class is used by the Application class to serve its RequestHandlers.
+This class is used by the ``turbo.web.Application`` class to serve its RequestHandlers.
 The server itself is only responsible for handling incoming requests, no
 response to the request is produced, that is the purpose of the request
 callback given as argument on initialization.
 The callback recieves the
 HTTPRequest class instance produced for the incoming request and can
 by data provided in that instance decide on how it want to respond to
 the client.
 The callback must produce a valid HTTP response header and
-optionally a response body and use the HTTPRequest:write method.
-Only use this
+optionally a response body and use the ``turbo.web.HTTPRequest:write`` method.
-class if you wish to customize things.

 The server supports SSL, HTTP/1.1 Keep-Alive and optionally HTTP/1.0
 Keep-Alive if the header field is specified.

+Only use this class if you wish to have full control of things.
+Otherwise use the
+wrapper ``turbo.web.Application``!

 Example usage of HTTPServer: